Convolutional neural networks for fluid flow analysis: toward effective metamodeling and low-dimensionalization: Results and Discussion

-We also investigate the influence on the amount of training snapshot for the input placements of supplemental scalar values considering the flat plate wake.
-We here consider six cases, $n_{\rm snapshot}=\{50,100,200,300,500,1000\}$.
-The averaged $L_2$ error norms of $C_D$ and $C_L$ values for a flat plat wake with $\{Re_c, \alpha\}=\{1000, 70^\circ\}$ are shown in figure \ref{fig:flat-plate_nos}.
+We also investigate the influence \fg{of} the amount of training snapshot \fg{in this problem.} We here consider six numbers of training snapshots $n_{\rm snapshot}=\{50,100,200,300,500,1000\}$.
+The averaged $L_2$ error norms of $C_D$ and $C_L$ values for a flat plat wake with $\{Re_c, \alpha\}=\{1000, 70^\circ\}$ are shown in figure~\ref{fig:flat-plate_nos}.
 We also present the error variance over the cases 1 to 4 for each number of snapshots as the gray line.
-As the number of training snapshot increases, the overall error decreases as well as the variance among the input placement cases.
-Moreover, what is notable here is that the dependence on the input placements of scalar values can be suppressed by using a large number of training snapshot.
-For the large number of training snapshots, we can also see the better estimation by adding scalar inputs at the earlier layers.
+As the number of training snapshots increases, \fg{both the overall error and the variance tend to decrease in all cases.} {Although we can generally see the better estimation by adding scalar inputs at the earlier layers, there are also some cases where this argument looks invalid (e.g., cases 1 and 2 at $n_{\rm snapshot}=300$).
+However, we should note that the difference in the $L_2$ error between such cases is $\mathcal{O}(10^{-2})$, and these cases already exhibit acceptable accuracy.
+In addition, as we will discuss in figure~\ref{fig:twocy_noise}, the trend that the earlier input leads to the better accuracy can be stated more clearly when the problem setting is not too simple.}

-{ Next, we consider a flow over two side-be-side cylinders to investigate the influence on the scalar input placements.
+Next, we consider a flow over two side-be-side cylinders to investigate the influence on the scalar input placements.
 As mentioned above, we utilize the diameter ratio $r$ between cylinders I and II and the distance between two cylinders $g$ as the additional inputs such that three cases for $r=\{1.00, 1.15, 1.30\}$, and six cases for $g=\{0.5,0.7,1.0,1.5,2.0,2.5\}$.
-In this example, a single machine learning model trained with 18 cases estimates drag and lift coefficients for both cylinders ${\bm y}=(C_{D,1},C_{D,2},C_{L,1},C_{D,2})\in {\mathbb R}^4$ from the vorticity field $\omega$.}
+In this example, a single model trained with 18 cases estimates drag and lift coefficients for both cylinders ${\bm y}=(C_{D,1},C_{D,2},C_{L,1},C_{D,2})\in {\mathbb R}^4$ from the vorticity field $\omega$.